Emergency Shower & Eye Wash

 System Safety Criteria:

-Workplace Hazard severity (“qualitative” assessment “):
+Workplace Hazard Severity (“qualitative” assessment “):

-– A categorical description of hazard level
+– A categorical description of the hazard level

 – Based on real/perceived potential for causing harm/damage